Kristin Davis Honors ‘Sex And The City’ Anniversary With Touching Photo

 — Cynthia Nixon (@CynthiaNixon) June 5, 2018

 Sex and the City aired for six seasons and spawned two big screen movies.
-Fans followed the ongoing NYC adventures of Carrie Bradshaw, Charlotte York, Miranda Hobbes and Samantha Jones and their many men.
+Fans followed the ongoing NYC adventures of Carrie Bradshaw, Charlotte York, Miranda Hobbes, Samantha Jones, and their many men.

 The anniversary of the iconic HBO series comes after a rocky year for the cast.
 A third Sex and the City movie was recently scrapped, with Kim Cattrall reportedly being the lone holdout.
-Diehard Sex and the City fans proposed the idea of Cattrall or killing off her Samantha Jones character for SATC3.
+Diehard Sex and the City fans proposed the idea of Cattrall killing off her Samantha Jones character for SATC3.
 Cattrall even told talk show host Piers Morgan she could easily be replaced in the role.

 “It’s a great part,” Cattrall told Morgan, according to Entertainment Weekly.
 “I played it past the finish line and then some, and I loved it.
 Another actress should play it — maybe they could make it an African-American Samantha Jones or a Hispanic Samantha Jones.”

-And while everyone assumed the four SATC stars were as close-kit off-screen as their characters were onscreen, Cattrall recently revealed that she was not friendly with Parker behind the scenes.
+And while everyone assumed the four SATC stars were as close-knit off-screen as their characters were onscreen, Cattrall recently revealed that she was not friendly with Parker behind the scenes.

 Kim Cattrall and Sarah Jessica Parker have not yet posted reaction to the Sex and the City 20th anniversary.